 Melony has been in the care sector for approximately 14 years, with her care career taking off whilst working in Cardiff Drugs and Alcohol Rehabilitation Unit.
 Supporting people as they made positive changes in their lives proved to be an immensely rewarding experience for Melony and her first role in the care industry was both insightful and inspiring.
 Since then, Melony has also enjoyed working in a variety of roles.
 From being a Care Assistant, through to leading teams and holding registrations under Responsible Individual status as a Head of Service (Hourly), Melony’s experiences have given her a true understanding and appreciation for every aspect of working life when providing care.
 On a personal level, Melony has had a lot of experience with learning disabilities including Down Syndrome, Autism, Aspergers and ADHD, and she supports our Trinity team with compassion & leadership as we continue to develop & grow our Trinity team.

-Marissa is our Live-in Care Service Manager.
+Marissa is our Learning and Development Manager.
 Having spent two years working as a live-in carer for Trinity, she knows what it takes to achieve the high standards required.
-She now manages a team of five live-in care managers and spends much of her time matching care workers to clients, a job she really enjoys ‘It’s such an important part of our offering.
+She now manages a team of 3 trainers and spends much of her time supporting new and old care workers through their Trinity carer pathway.
 Our objective is to create a happy and productive partnership between care workers and clients where clients really feel they are enjoying life with their carer, as well as feeling comfortable, safe and well looked after.
 The care worker has to feel happy too, of course, to make the relationship work on all levels and long-term.
-It’s a real challenge to achieve a perfect match.’
 Marissa’s specialism is in dementia, both as a result of her professional as well as her personal experience.
 ‘Both my grandparents suffered from Alzheimer’s.
 The experience has given me a real insight into the impact of this condition, not only on the individuals themselves but across the whole family.’
+With my specific experience of dementia, I am able to support the team, trainer and staff through the learning and development in Trinity Homecare.
+I work closely with the recruitment team to ensure our high standards are maintained.
+I really enjoy meeting carers from different parts of the world, and take great pride in training and supporting them through our carer pathway.
 In a past life, Marissa achieved a diploma in Professional Cookery and Kitchen Management and having worked in this industry for several years, is very used to running teams under pressure.